 AF Divisional News

-** PLEASE MAKE NOTE THAT BEGINNING JULY 1, 2019, UNIFORM MOTION CALENDAR (UMC) FOR CIVIL DIVISION "AF" WILL BE HELD TUESDAY - THURSDAY AT 8:45 A.M.
+** PLEASE MAKE NOTE THAT BEGINNING JULY 1, 2019, JUDGE JOHN S. KASTRENAKES WILL BE PRESIDING OVER CIVIL DIVISION "AF' AND THE UNIFORM MOTION CALENDAR (UMC) FOR CIVIL DIVISION "AF" WILL ONLY BE HELD TUESDAY - THURSDAY AT 8:45 A.M.
 THERE WILL BE NO MONDAY UMC DOCKET BEGINNING JULY 1, 2019 **

 Delivery of Documents